peter88213/mdnovhelp-en/source/file_menu.rst

       when saving the project.

-Create from ODT...
+Create from Markdown...
-   -  This will close the current project and open a file dialog asking for an ODT document to create the new projec from.
+   -  This will close the current project and open a file dialog asking for a Markdown document to create the new projec from.
-   -  The newly created project is saved automatically in the same directory as the ODT document, using its file name and the extension *.novx*.
+   -  The newly created project is saved automatically in the same directory as the Markdown document, using its file name and the extension *.mdnov*.
-   -  If a project with the same file name as the ODT document already exists in the directory, no new project will be created.
+   -  If a project with the same file name as the Markdown document already exists in the directory, no new project will be created.
    -  If you select a previously exported document belonging to an existing project, this project will be updated and loaded.
-   -  The ODT document can either be a `Work-in-progress
+   -  The Markdown document can either be a `Work-in-progress
       <getting_started.html#starting-with-a-work-in-progress>`__,
       i.e. a regular novel manuscript with chapter headings and section contents, r an `outline <getting_started.html#starting-with-an-outline>`__